mapedd/TKImageIpsum/README.md

 #TKImageIpsum

-***

 ##About

-TKImageIpsum is a small helper class which can download random images with given from [http://lorempixel.com/](http://lorempixel.com/) or other similar service.
-Fetched images are cached in memory with the `key` and `group` parametes as identifiers.
+TKImageIpsum is a small helper class which can download random images with given size from [http://lorempixel.com/](http://lorempixel.com/) or other similar service.
+Fetched images are cached in the memory with the `key` and `group` parametes as identifiers.

 ##How it works

 It uses a `NSOperationQueue` that consumes `NSBlockOperation` blocks to check the `NSCache` and if cache is empty to download an image from the given formatURL using `[NSData dataWithContentsOfURL:]`.
 Caches can be cleaned in low memory situations.

 ##Usage
-To get a random UIImage with size of `CGSize size` simply call:
+To get a random `UIImage` with size of `CGSize size` simply call:

 		[TKImageIpsum getRandomImageWithSize:(CGSize)size withCompletionBlock:^(UIImage *image){
 			// your code